deephacks/logbuffers/readme.md

 ### selecting logs

-The manual way for a consumer to process logs, where the consumer iself must keep track of which logs have been processed.
+A consumer may use the index to select any logs.
+A buffer does not track selected logs so the consumer itself may need to keep track of log indexes to avoid loosing or duplicating logs.

 ```java
 // create a buffer